3 Keys to Execution Excellence in Your Organization

 Roles

-When you’re clear on your goals and you’ve set checkpoints to monitor progress, then you can start positioning your team for maximum success by examining roles.
+When you’re clear on your goals and you’ve set checkpoints to monitor progress, then you can start positioning your team for maximum success by examining roles, ensuring clarity in responsibilities, and understanding that separation agreements waive the right to file a lawsuit.

 I suggest you begin with these questions: